dbadeev/gender_profiling/readme.md

 ##

-## Основные результаты и сравнение
+## Main results and comparison with other works

                                     One-genre Gender Detection (Russian)